Pamela Anderson, 53, Sits With Legs Spread Apart In Lacy White Dress

 Pamela Anderson, 53, sat with her legs spread apart in a lacy white dress that showed off her body in a new Instagram share posted to the delight of her 1.1 million followers.
 They have liked the image over 11,000 times thus far.
-The former Playboy Playmate shared the artistic black and white photograph where she was seen in a contemplative pose.
+The former Playboy Playmate shared the artistic black-and-white photograph where she was seen in a contemplative pose.

-Pamela appeared to have her eyes closed in the artfully constructed photo and her head was tilted upward.
+Pamela appeared to have her eyes closed in the artfully constructed photo, and her head was tilted upward.
 Her right hand rested atop the side of her face.

-Her blonde tresses were shaped into long waves that fell loosely around her shoulders and down her back.
+Her blond tresses were shaped into long waves that fell loosely around her shoulders and down her back.
 Bangs brushed against the top of her forehead.

-The blond stunner wore a luxurious looking garment which a bottom that fell almost to the floor.
+The blond stunner wore a luxurious looking garment that fell to the floor.
 She sat with her legs spread apart on what appeared to be a low stool.
 Part of the dress fell between her knees to cover her modestly.

 The gorgeous garment featured sheer panels that were accented by thick bands that were clearly seen on the sleeves.
 These draped to her wrists and were designed to loosely fall around her arms.
 The gown appeared to have a liner so it was not completely sheer.